 Many of us first learned about Jessie when she was traveling with her best friend Katie on a Cal 27.
 When Jessie and Katie’s journey was over, Jessie met Luke, they fell in love, and decided to do the Atlantic Loop.

 At the time of this writing, they just completed the Atlantic crossing to England where she shares photos of icebergs (stunning), life at sea, and tells a great story with her photos.
 She’s also a great writer.
 You can follow Jessie on Instagram here.

 Ryan and Kelsey are two super-sweet twenty-somethings who have their eye on the prize.
-They’re sailing a Hallberg-Rassy that they paid cash for after saving a bunch of money renting out a room in their former apartment via AirBnB, driving for Uber, and just plain-old saving.
-After spending a year living on the boat in St. Petersburg, FL while getting her cruise-ready, they’re just about ready to take off.
+They were sailing a Hallberg-Rassy that they paid cash for after saving a bunch of money renting out a room in their former apartment via AirBnB, driving for Uber, and just plain-old saving.
+They sold that boat and purchased a Falmouth Cutter, and have other projects int he works as well.